rom-py/rompy/docs/source/backend_configurations.rst

 Backend Configurations
 =============================

-ROMPY provides a modern, type-safe backend configuration system using Pydantic models.
+ROMPY provides a type-safe backend configuration system using Pydantic models.
 This system enables precise control over model execution environments while providing validation, IDE support, and clear error messages.

 Overview
 --------

 Backend configurations are Pydantic models that define how and where models should be executed.
-Unlike the legacy kwargs-based approach, these configurations provide:
+These configurations provide:

 * **Type Safety**: Full validation at configuration time
 * **IDE Support**: Autocompletion and inline documentation